bryeds78/led-matrix/README.md

 Side note: I am running this on a rPi Zerow - when temp.py runs to check the FTP and process, it does slow it down for a couple of seconds.
 If you use a higher powered rpi, it should work better.

 I will likely update this with more information and details, but I wanted to get this out for anyone interested.
 I also give credit to those who made the original code I used to make this happen.
 I was going through a TON of online resources so I don't know who it all was, but I do know for sure it was the people who made silly_clock.py that really helped.
 It was hard to get these LEDs working right!
 I'll the appropriate credit when I can find the sources - I have extensive side notes as I didn't want to have to figure it all out again after i killed it accidentally once and had to go back and figure it all out.

+  I also added cryptofile.py to the repository, it scrapes coinmarketcap.com for the proces of specified crypto and saves to a txt file that you can integrate into myclock.py